-On-programme (typically 18 months) Training to develop the knowledge, skills and behaviours (KSBs) of the occupational standard.
+Training to develop the knowledge, skills and behaviours (KSBs) of the occupational standard.
 Training towards English and mathematics Level 2, if required.
 Compilation of a portfolio of evidence to underpin the professional discussion.
-End-point assessment gateway The employer must be content that the apprentice is working at or above the level of the occupational standard.
+The employer must be content that the apprentice is working at or above the level of the occupational standard.
 Apprentices must have achieved English and mathematics at Level 2 Apprentices must submit: a portfolio of evidence to underpin the professional discussion.
-The EPAO should sign off the project / work-based case study title and scope and confirm its suitability at the gateway The employer will provide copies of organisational, health and safety and welfare policies and procedures to the EPAO prior to the professional discussion and project submission End-point assessment (typically 3 months) End-point assessment method 1: Professional discussion underpinned by a portfolio of evidence graded: • fail • pass distinction End-point assessment method 2: Work-based case study, followed by questioning graded: • fail • pass distinction Performance in the EPA will determine the overall apprenticeship standard grade of:
+The employer and EPAO should agree the work-based case study title and scope and confirm its suitability at the gateway End-point assessment method 1: Professional discussion underpinned by a portfolio of evidence graded: • fail • pass distinction End-point assessment method 2: Work-based case study, followed by questioning graded: • fail • pass distinction Performance in the EPA will determine the overall apprenticeship standard grade of: • fail • pass distinction